 The Myvi is the smallest of the three cars.
 A small hatchback, it offers a basic, no-frill drive and comes with 4 airbags, keyless engine start and electrical retractable mirrors.
 Boot space is at 277L while fuel consumption is at 21.1km/L.

-Considering that COE prices for Cat A is already more than $68,000, this means that the Bezza actually costs less than $30,000 (excluding COE).
+Considering that COE prices for Cat A is already more than $96,000, this means that the Bezza actually costs only about $28,000 (excluding COE).
 It’s also among the cheapest cars in Singapore that we can purchase today.

-At $97,999, you are essentially paying just $29,498 for this car once you take into consideration the current COE price.
+At $123,999, you are essentially paying just $28,000 for this car once you take into consideration the current COE price.
 For that, the Bezza gives you 2 airbags, 508L of boot space with reported fuel consumption of 21km/l.
-It’s a proper-sized sedan that gives a good amount of space for passengers so it’s perfect for those road trips to Malaysia (once COVID-19 is over).
+It’s a proper-sized sedan that gives a good amount of space for passengers so it’s perfect for those road trips to Malaysia.

 But best of all, it’s the cheapest car you can buy in Singapore right now.